FOSSCODY-1/N.W.M.S.Supunnadi/README.md

 ***Prerequisites for Code to work :***

+- Need an IDE(Intergarted Development Environment) which supported to C
 - In here to implement the graph you should know the exact number of vertices you have.
 - The one who execute the program cannot give ***“-1”*** as an adjacency node in this graph implementation because it’s the terminating value of while loop.
 - “0”cannot be included in this graph because ***createGraph*** **function** always **generates values from starting 1**